 The current models 16GB in the 6-Code model as standard.
 You can add 32GB RAM at point of purchase for £360, or 64GB RAM for £1,080.

-The new iMac Pro offer 32GB ECC memory as standard, but will be configurable to 64GB or 128GB, according to Apple.
-So we can expect to see a similar spec for the Mac Pro.
+The new iMac Pro offer 32GB ECC memory as standard, but is configurable to 64GB or 128GB and 256GB, leaving the Mac Pro for dust.
+So we can expect to see a similar spec, or better, for the Mac Pro.

 Apple has spoken about its plans for the new Mac Pro on a few occasions over the past couple of years.
 If you'd like to find out exactly what Apple has said about its plans for the Mac Pro - and what it is doing to ensure it makes good on its promises - read on.

 In April 2017 Apple invited journalists to its Product Realization Lab and made a series of announcements relating to the Mac line, revealing among other things that Apple is working on a major revamp to the Mac Pro.
 Apple revealed that they are "completely rethinking the Mac Pro".

 At the time, Apple's Senior Vice President of Worldwide Marketing Phil Schiller said: "We have a team working hard on it right now.
 We want to architect it so that we can keep it fresh with regular improvements, and we're committed to making it our highest-end, high-throughput desktop system, designed for our demanding pro customers."